Traveling to Barcelona as a solo female traveler? Are you looking to also explore the Costa Brava region?

 - Passport copies.
 All hotels are required by law to take a picture of your passport so don’t be alarmed if they do.

-Here are some essential travel tips to consider.
+Here are some essential travel tips to consider when coming to Barcelona or Catalonia.

 - Bring a plug adaptor.
 Spain uses the two-prong round pin plug like most of Central Europe so bring a universal adaptor.